• Skip to primary navigation

 Jump to Recipe Pin Recipe

-This grapefruit tea is a wonderful home cough remedy that is a warm, soothing way to help get rid of your cough!
-It’s sweetened with honey and flavored with cinnamon and fresh ginger which are known to help get rid of coughs.
+This grapefruit tea is a wonderful home cough remedy.
+It’s a warm, soothing way to help get rid of your cough!
+It’s sweetened with honey and flavored with cinnamon and fresh ginger, which are known to help with coughs.
 This immune-boosting tea is also paleo-friendly.

 I’m doing something just a little different today – a home remedy.
 I absolutely hate going to the doctor unless it’s totally necessary.
 I also don’t like to take medicine – again, unless truly necessary!
 I’m much more into home remedies.

-I haven’t posted over here in a few weeks due to my son or I practically always being sick with colds, childhood diseases or whatever.
+I haven’t posted in a few weeks due to my son or I practically always being sick with colds, childhood diseases or whatever.
 I figured we’re probably not alone.

 So if you have – or are recovering from – a cold and have that annoying, never-ending cough, this grapefruit tea is for you.